+- Safety impacts

+- Operational impacts

+- Capacity and network development

+- Anglia level crossing strategy

+- General approach to selection of level crossings for closure

+- GRIP process and consultation

+- "In principle" objections to the Order

-- Statement of Truth - 1.6 Separate witnesses will provide more detail behind the site specific considerations for each level crossing and the diversion routes proposed.
+- 1.8 Andrew Kenning, Susan Tilbrook and John Prest will provide more detail behind the site specific considerations for each level crossing and the diversion routes proposed.
 Andrew Kenning's evidence addresses the detail of the selection process of crossings for closure in this Order.